OpenLocalizationTestOrg/azure-docs-pr-test.nl-NL/articles/application-insights/app-insights-export-data-model.md

 ## <a name="metrics"></a>Metrische gegevens
 Gegenereerd door TrackMetric().

-Hallo metrische waarde is gevonden in context.custom.metrics[0]
+De metrische waarde is gevonden in context.custom.metrics[0]

 Bijvoorbeeld: